Explore New Ideas

 You may register to add your name to the wait list of a full SIG and the OLLI Office will contact you if a spot opens.

 Want to get involved with Special Interest Groups (SIGs)?

 Please contact OLLI Interim Assistant Director Ryan Luttermoser by e-mail to [email protected]

 More information about Shared Interest Groups (SIGs)

-Evenings with OLLI offers a wide variety of programming to enjoy as we explore Ann Arbor, southeast Michigan, and our wonderful Great Lakes state.
+Evenings with OLLI offers a wide variety of programming to enjoy as we highlight interesting people and activities going on in Ann Arbor or Michigan.
 Programs feature local personalities, engaging stories about our community and state, and delve into current issues.

 OLLI Out of Town will be featuring in-person travel as well as virtual travel this Fall.

 - Virtual program on select Fridays, 3:00 – 4:30 pm